lejund576/blog-stphnbkr/content/blog/general/2024/01/08_wu_ccie_ent_01.md

 ##### _NOTE: These are the core focus areas, other work will have been done for example flash cards, interleaving labs that have already been completed, and researching study materials for upcoming topics._

+##### _NOTE: These are the core focus areas where I endeavour to hit one of the four sections each day.
+Other work will have been done if additional time becomes available, for example, while commuting or on lunch break at work.
+Different tasks include but are not limited to, flashcards, interleaving previous labs, reviewing notes, and researching available study materials for upcoming topics and weak areas._

 ## SUMMARY

 I finished reading **[Cisco IP Routing: Packet Forwarding and Intra-domain Routing Protocols](https://www.goodreads.com/book/show/6327824-cisco-ip-routing)** by Alex Zinin.
 Some of the content is a little dated, but it is one of the better books I've read; the following chapters were the most useful: